 - Internal organ injuries and bleeding

-What Are Common Causes of Motor Vehicle Accidents in Durham?
+What Are the Common Causes of Motor Vehicle Accidents in Durham?

-Some of the most frequent causes of car crashes in Durham include:
+Some of the most frequent causes of car crashes in North Carolina include the following:

 - Aggressive/reckless driving

 - Failure to yield the right of way